Needlestick injuries

 Key points about needlestick injuries

-• If you pierce or puncture your skin with a used needle, clean the wound and see a doctor straight away.
+• If you pierce or puncture your skin with a needle that’s been used by or on someone else, clean the wound and see a healthcare provider straight away.

-• A needlestick injury puts you at risk of being infected with viruses such as hepatitis Bhepatitis C or HIV
+• A needlestick injury puts you at risk of infection with viruses such as hepatitis B, hepatitis C or HIV.

-• The risk depends on several factors such as whether the person who used the needle has an infection and how much virus is in their blood.
+• The risk depends on several things, such as whether the person who used the needle has an infection and how much virus is in their blood.

-• The best way to prevent needlestick injuries is to dispose of used needles in a sharps container.
+• The best way to prevent needlestick injuries is to put used needles into a sharps container – you can get these from your pharmacy.

 Syringe being put into sharps container

-A needlestick or sharps injury is when your skin is penetrated by a needle or other sharp object (such as a syringe, scalpel or broken glass) that has been in contact with blood, tissue or other body fluids.
+A needlestick or sharps injury is when your skin is accidentally pierced by a needle or other sharp object (such as a syringe, scalpel or broken glass) that’s been in contact with blood, tissue or other body fluids from another person.
+This can happen at work (eg, if you’re a healthcare worker, cleaner or tattoo artist) or if you come across a used needle at home or in the community.

 Image credit: 123rf

-Injuries from discarded needles in the community are not common and infections are rare.
+Injuries from discarded needles in the community aren’t common and infections from these injuries are rare.
 However, if you pierce or puncture your skin with a used needle, follow this first aid advice immediately:

 • If soap and water aren’t available, use an alcohol-based hand rub or solution.

-• Go straight to your doctor or the nearest hospital emergency department.
+• Go straight to your medical centre or an urgent care centre.
+If these are not available go to the nearest hospital emergency department.

-Your doctor will assess the risks to your health and ask about your injury, such as how and when it happened and who had used the needle.
-They will assess what testing you require and whether any treatment to prevent infection is needed.
+Your healthcare provider will assess the risks to your health and ask about your injury, including how and when it happened and who had used the needle.
+They’ll decide what tests you need and whether you need any treatment to prevent infection.

-They will also advise whether you need to follow any extra precautions such as practicing safe sex and avoiding blood donation.
-Check with your healthcare provider how long these extra precautions are needed.
+They’ll also tell you if you need to follow any extra precautions such as practicing safe sex and avoiding blood donation.
+Check with your healthcare provider about how long you need to follow these extra precautions.

 Needlestick injuries among healthcare workers

-The concern with a needlestick injury is the risk that any viruses in blood on the needle might be passed on, such as hepatitis B, hepatitis C or HIV.
+The concern with a needlestick injury is the risk that any blood on the needle may contain viruses such as hepatitis B, hepatitis C or HIV, that might be passed on to you.

 The risk of transmission following a needlestick injury depends on several factors: